rickardvh/budo-notes/iaido/msr/okuden.md

 Traditional name: 夜之太刀 *Yoru no tachi* ("sword in the night")
 Other names: 夜の敵 *Yoru no teki* ("enemy in the night")

+The name *Yoru no tachi* first appears in the *Battō heijutsu shinshin kanyō no daiji* (抜刀兵術真心肝要之大事; "the most important essentials of the true heart of sword-drawing"), where it is more correctly translated as "nighttime sword-fighting".
+It suggests wearing white clothing or slipping off one's kimono to expose the white juban underneath so as better to see the enemy's sword and judge the situation and distance more clearly.
+A low guard is recommended, as is aiming for the enemy's legs; it is also suggested to feint by suddenly dropping low to make the enemy think one has fallen over, and then to sweep at their legs.

 ### 行違 Yukichigai

 Meaning: "passing by"